Stability of EHI and regularity of MMD spaces: Introduction

-\begin{corollary} Suppose that $(\sX,d)$ is length space, and $m$ is a Radon measure on $\sX$ with full support.
+\begin{corollary} Let $(\sX,d)$ be a complete locally compact length space, and let $m$ is a Radon measure on $\sX$ with full support.
 Let $(\sE,\sF)$ be a strongly local symmetric regular Dirichlet form on $L^2(\sX; m)$.
 Suppose that $(\sX,d,m,\sE,\sF)$ satisfies the EHI.
-Let $(\sE', \sF)$ be another strongly local symmetric regular Dirichlet form on $L^2(\sX; m)$ such that
+Let $(\sE', \sF)$ be another strongly local symmetric regular Dirichlet form on $L^2(\sX; m)$ such that for some $C \ge 1$,

 Then $(\sX,d,m,\sE',\sF)$ satisfies the EHI. \end{corollary}